microsoft/vscode-docs/docs/languages/typescript.md

     HelloWorld.ts(3,17): error TS2339: Property 'logg' does not exist on type 'Console'.

 This would show up in the terminal panel (`kb(workbench.action.terminal.toggleTerminal)`) and selecting the terminal **Tasks - build tsconfig.json** in the terminal view drop-down.
 VS Code uses a [problem matcher](/docs/editor/tasks.md#defining-a-problem-matcher), in this case one specific to the TypeScript compiler, to parse this output and highlight detected problems.
-You can see this in the generated `tasks.json` above,where the `problemMatcher` attribute is set to `$tsc`.
-You can see the error and warning counts in the Status Bar.
+You can see this in the generated `tasks.json` above, where the `problemMatcher` attribute is set to `$tsc`.

+You can see the error and warning counts in the Status Bar:

 ![Problems in Status Bar](images/typescript/problemstatusbar.png)

-You can click on that icon to get a list of the problems and navigate to them.
+Click on the error and warnings icon to get a list of the problems and navigate to them.

 ![Compile Problems](images/typescript/compileerror.png)